NFL mock draft 2020: Combine results shake up first-round picks for Cowboys, Packers, Browns, others

 - De’Andre Swift, RB, Georgia

 The Dolphins can end their first-round haul by including a working again.
-Given their lack of function choices, it is price utilizing a excessive decide on the place.
-Swift (5-8, 212 kilos) is able to each getting the robust yards inside and breaking free for giant performs within the open subject.
-He additionally flashed as a receiver for the Bulldogs and may excel within the display recreation.
+Given their lack of function choices, it is value utilizing a excessive decide on the place.
+Swift (5-8, 212 kilos) is able to each getting the powerful yards inside and breaking free for giant performs within the open subject.
+He additionally flashed as a receiver for the Bulldogs and might excel within the display screen sport.

 27. Seattle Seahawks (12-4)